PikaToo/TextPermutator/README.md

 Each file needs to follow proper syntax:
 - The first character(s) of the file should be a line number.
-  -  This line number must be between 1 and the line number of the final non-empty line of your base file.
+  -  This line number must be between 1 and the 1 + line number of the final non-empty line of your base file.
+      - You write such that the newly placed line would get that line number- i.e., it is placed just before the existing version of that line.
+      - Writing to 1 + the final line will append to the end of the file.
   -  The line number you write should be based on where you want the text to appear in the the base file.
   -  The program automatically accounts for lines shifting when more text is added, so only place it where you would like it relative to the base file.
   - Telling two instructions to place at the same line will cause them to be one after the other in order, with the first instruction being the first in the text document.